curityio/noop-sms-sender/README.md

-# REST SMS Plug-in
+# SMS Noop Sender Plug-in

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

 This project provides an open source sms sender plugin for the Curity Identity Server.
-The only functionality of this plugin is to print the sms to be sent to the log on info level.
+The only functionality of this plugin is to print the sms to be sent to the log on info level, to be used for debug purposes.

 ## Building the Plugin